 If you need help getting a pump, please talk to your baby’s nurse or a lactation consultant.
 Pumping for your baby in the NICU can come with some challenges.
 If you need help with your milk supply, try doing some Kangaroo Care (if your baby’s nurse says it is okay).
-Skin-to-skin contact may help milk supply along with some support of the lactation team, your family and friends, and all of the other staff at UAMS.
+Skin-to-skin contact may help milk supply along with some support from the lactation team, your family and friends, and all of the other staff at UAMS.

-Donor milk can be used when mother’s own milk is not available.
-Donor milk is not like mom’s milk and does NOT provide the same benefits as those listed above but it does help decrease risk of necrotizing enterocolitis in premature babies.
+Donor milk can be used when a mother’s own milk is not available.
+Donor milk is not like mom’s milk and does NOT provide the same benefits as those listed above but it does help decrease the risk of necrotizing enterocolitis in premature babies.
 Learn more about feeding and nutrition for preterm babies.

 Breastfeeding Can Benefit Mom, Too

-Lactation (breast feeding) support will be available after the delivery of your beautiful baby, if you need it.
+Lactation (breastfeeding) support will be available after the delivery of your beautiful baby if you need it.

 Cue-Based Feeding For a Baby in the NICU